Jonathan Skrmetti

-Jonathan Skrmetti (born 1977) is an American attorney and public official.
-He currently serves as the 28th Attorney General and Reporter for the state of Tennessee.
+Jonathan Thomas Skrmetti (born January 4, 1977) is an American attorney and public official.
+He serves as the 28th Attorney General and Reporter for the state of Tennessee.

 Education

 Skrmetti earned degrees from George Washington University and Hertford College, Oxford.
 While earning his Juris Doctor from Harvard Law School, he served as the editor-in-chief of the Harvard Journal of Law & Public Policy.

 Career

 Skrmetti previously clerked for Judge Steven Colloton on the U.S. Court of Appeals for the Eighth Circuit.
 As an adjunct professor, he taught cyberlaw at the University of Memphis Cecil C. Humphrey's School of Law.
-Before entering private practice, Skrmetti served as an Assistant U.S. Attorney with the Civil Rights Division of the U.S. Department of Justice and a federal prosecutor in Memphis.
-Skrmetti was also a partner at partner at Butler Snow LLP in Memphis.
+Before entering private practice, Skrmetti served as a federal prosecutor for almost a decade, first with the Civil Rights Division of the U.S. Department of Justice, and then as an Assistant U.S. Attorney in Memphis from 2011 to 2014.
+Skrmetti was also a partner at Butler Snow LLP in Memphis.

-Skrmetti served as Chief Counsel to Governor Bill Lee from 2021 to 2022.
-He also served as Chief Deputy Attorney General to Tennessee Attorney General Herbert H. Slatery III from 2018 to 2021.
+He was one of eleven Tennessee attorneys who applied to fill the vacancy on the Tennessee Supreme Court when Justice Cornelia Clark died in 2021, before serving as Chief Counsel to Governor Bill Lee from December 2021 to August 2022.

+Jonathan Skrmetti was Chief Deputy Attorney General under Herbert Slatery from December 2018 through December 2021.